-There are a few more things you need to know about cleaning upholstery.
-The first of these is that they are all different, and this can be true for different seats made from the same material, for example.
+There are a few more things you need to know about cleaning car upholstery.
+The first of these is that they are all different, and this can be true for different car seats made from the same material, for example.

-A lot of this is to do with the weave in a carpet or seat.
+A lot of this is to do with the weave in a carpet or car seats.
 It’s a pretty key feature, but also one that we don’t really notice until we’re told about it.
 I certainly had no idea until I discussed it with my local garage the last time it was serviced.

 Essentially, the tighter the weave the harder it is to clean.
 It means that if you have a very stubborn stain that settled in quickly or you forgot to wash away, it may never fully come off.
-Even with all the scrubbing in the world, upholstery with a tight weave is a lot more difficult to get through.
+Even with all the scrubbing in the world, car upholstery with a tight weave is a lot more difficult to get through.
 But what do I mean when I talk about the weave?

 So, if you feel hardly any fibres when you stroke the seat, you have a really small nap, and this leads to a tight weave.
 In carpets, it can also be referred to as a closed-loop weave, and the feeling is the same as when you test the car seats.

 A lot of the time you will find that cheaper cars will have carpets that feel more like felt than actual carpet.
 This doesn’t really have any separate fibres, which means absolutely everything sticks inside it.

 Dirt, spilt soft drinks, you name it, it’s probably stuck.
 It makes them really hard and tiresome to try and clean - both in terms of vacuuming and shampooing.
 It’s possible, but it’s going to take you a while and your success really depends on your patience.

 “You don’t always need separate cleaning products for every part of your car”